Our staff will respond to your query promptly and provide detailed information to your questions.

 - Bus transfers between Kirkenes and Ivalo

-- Included Activities: Arctic city walk Tromsø, Arctic King Crab Safari, Husky safari (2 hrs), Hurtigruten excursion to the North Cape and Aurora Hunting by Reindeer sled
+- Included Activities: Arctic city walk Tromsø, Arctic King Crab Safari, Husky safari (2 hrs), excursion to the North Cape and Aurora Hunting by snowmobile

 - 24-hour emergency service

 - Taxes and service fees

-Flights, meals other than specified, winter clothing (thermal overall & boots) for the entire stay, items of personal nature, beverages, additional activities such as icefishing, horse riding, overnight safaris and Santa's Resort Visit.
+Flights, meals other than specified, winter clothing (thermal overall & boots) for the entire stay, items of personal nature, beverages, additional activities such as icefishing, horse riding or overnight safaris.

-Please note that additional nights can be added either in Tromsø, Kirkenes or Kakslauttanen.
+Please note that additional nights can be added either in Tromsø, Kirkenes or Ivalo.